OpenZeppelin/cairo-contracts/packages/access/README.md

 This crate provides ways to restrict who can access the functions of a contract or when they can do it.

-- `Ownable` is a simple mechanism with a single "owner" role that can be assigned to a single account.
+- `Ownable` is a simple mechanism with a single "owner" role that can be assigned to a single contract (usually an account).
 This mechanism can be useful in simple scenarios, but fine grained access needs are likely to outgrow it.

 - `AccessControl` provides a general role based access control mechanism.
 Multiple hierarchical roles can be created